The Trap (British TV series): Part 2. "The Lonely Robot"

 Part two reiterated many of the ideas of the first part, but developed the theme that drugs such as Prozac and lists of psychological symptoms which might indicate anxiety or depression were being used to normalise behaviour and make humans behave more predictably, like machines.
 This was not presented as a conspiracy theory, but as a logical (although unpredicted) outcome of market-driven self-diagnosis by check-list based on symptoms, but not actual causes, discussed in part one.
 People with standard mood fluctuations diagnosed themselves as abnormal.
 They then presented themselves at psychiatrist's offices, fulfilled the diagnostic criteria without offering personal histories, and were medicated.
 The alleged result is that vast numbers of Western people have had their behaviour and mental activity modified by SSRIs without any strict medical necessity.

-The episode also showed a clip of a fight in a Yanomami village from the film The Ax Fight by Napoleon Chagnon and Tim Asch.
+The episode showed a clip of a fight in a Yanomami village from the film The Ax Fight by Napoleon Chagnon and Tim Asch.
 According to Chagnon the fight is an example of the impact of kin selection on humans, since the people fighting chose sides on the basis of kinship.
 Curtis interviews Chagnon and puts to him the assertion of fellow anthropologist Brian Ferguson that much of the Yanamamo violence, particularly its intensity, was very strongly influenced by the presence of Westerners handing out goods which the tribesmen fought over; in this case the goods were highly prized and useful machetes.
 Chagnon, however, insists that his presence had had no influence whatsoever on the situation, citing the fact that similar fights happened when he wasn't present, which he also documented through informants.
 Curtis asked, "You don't think a film crew in the middle of a fight in a village has an effect?"
-Chagnon replied, "No, I don't," and immediately stopped the interview.
+Chagnon replied, "No, I don't", and immediately stopped the interview.

 Footage of Richard Dawkins propounding his gene-centered view of evolution is shown, with archive clips spanning two decades to emphasise how the severely reductionist ideas of programmed behaviour have slowly been absorbed by mainstream culture.
 (Later, however, the documentary gives evidence that cells are able to selectively replicate parts of DNA dependent on current needs.
 According to Curtis, such evidence detracts from the simplified economic models of human beings.)
 This brings Curtis back to the economic models of Hayek and the game theories of the Cold War.
 Curtis explains how, with the "robotic" description of mankind apparently validated by geneticists, the game theory systems gained even more currency with society's engineers.
 The programme describes how the Clinton administration gave in to market theorists in the US and how New Labour in the UK decided to measure everything it could by introducing such arbitrary and unmeasurable targets as: